MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - Value: **True**

+## Enable recommended classification in Outlook

+This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

+When you configure a label for recommended classification, users are prompted to accept or dismiss the recommended label in Word, Excel, and PowerPoint.
+This setting extends this label recommendation to also display in Outlook.

+To configure this advanced setting, enter the following strings:

+- Key: **OutlookRecommendationEnabled**

+- Value: **True**

 ## Set a different default label for Outlook

 This configuration option is currently in preview and requires the current preview version of the client.